Constitution of 3 May 1791: Features

 Article IX covered procedures for regency, which should be taken up jointly by the council of the Guardians, headed by the Queen, or in her absence by the Primate.
-Article X stressed the importance of education of royal children and tasked the Commission of National Education with this responsibility.
+Article X stressed the importance of the education of royal children and tasked the Commission of National Education with this responsibility.
 The last article of the constitution, Article XI, concerned the national standing army.
 Said army was defined as a "defensive force" dedicated "solely to the nation's defense."
 The army was to be increased in strength to 100,000 men.

 To further enhance the Commonwealth's integration and security, the Constitution abolished the erstwhile union of Poland and Lithuania in favor of a unitary state.
 Its full establishment, supported by Stanisław August and Kołlątaj, was opposed by many Lithuanian deputies.
 As a compromise, the Grand Duchy of Lithuania received numerous privileges guaranteeing its continued existence.
-Related acts included the Declaration of the Assembled Estates (Deklaracja Stanów Zgromadzonych) of 5 May 1791, confirming the Government Act adopted two days earlier, and the Mutual Pledge of the Two Nations (Zaręczenie Wzajemne Obojga Narodów), i.e., of the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania, of 22 October 1791, affirming the unity and indivisibility of Poland and Lithuania within a single state and their equal representation in state-governing bodies.
+Related acts included the Declaration of the Assembled Estates (Deklaracja Stanów Zgromadzonych) of 5 May 1791, confirming the Government Act adopted two days earlier, and the Mutual Pledge of the Two Nations (Zaręczenie Wzajemne Obojga Narodów), i.e. of the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania, of 22 October 1791, affirming the unity and indivisibility of Poland and Lithuania within a single state and their equal representation in state-governing bodies.
 The Mutual Pledge strengthened the Polish–Lithuanian union while keeping many federal aspects of the state intact.